SteveJustin1963/tec-DAT/README.md

+# tec-DAT
-# tec-DAT TE-15, pg17, pg47 By Jim Robertson.
+- TE-15 By Jim Robertson
+  - pg17
+  - pg47

-In issue 15 we get a D_isplay A_nd T_ape (DAT) data system;
+- we get a D_isplay A_nd T_ape (DAT) data system;
-Need JMON monitor code in ROM.
+- need JMON monitor to run display at this stage of revision.